Airflow Configuration

 storageClassName: ""

-With KubernetesExecutor, several pods need to read the same DAGs.
+With KubernetesExecutor, multiple pods need to read the same DAGs.

-If the scheduler, webserver, and tasks do not share the volume, use a StorageClass with ReadWriteMany (RWX), as allowed by the environment.
+If the scheduler, webserver, and task pods do not share the volume, use a StorageClass with ReadWriteMany (RWX), as permitted by the environment.

 Log persistence (PVC)

-By default logs are not on a shared PVC.
-That simplifies the initial install and avoids requiring a specific storage type on first use.
+By default, logs are not stored in a shared PVC.
+This simplifies the initial installation and avoids depending on a specific storage type at first use.

 In practice, with enabled: false, log retention depends on the observability strategy already adopted in the environment.
 With enabled: true, the cluster must provide a volume compatible with writes from multiple components.

 Chart default: enabled: false.
-If you enable it, evaluate volume access mode: logs are written by several components and RWO is often unsuitable.
+If enabling, evaluate the access mode: logs are written by multiple components and RWO is usually inadequate.

 tdp-airflow: